-Group and Company 2018 2017

-% %

-Discount rate 2.60 2.50

-Pensionable salary increases 3.10 3.10

-Pension increases 3.05 3.05
+Group and Company 2018 £m 2017 £m Discount rate Pensionable salary increases 2.60 3.10 2.50 3.10 Pension increases Price inflation 3.05 3.10 3.05 3.10

-Price inflation 3.10 3.10

 The mortality rates utilised in the valuation are based on the standard actuarial tables S2PMA/S2PFA (birth year) tables with a loading of 95% for male pensioners, 90% for female pensioners, 105% for male non-pensioners and 100% for female non-pensioners.
 These loading factors allow for differences in expected mortality between the Scheme population and the population used in the standard tables.
 A long-term improvement rate of 1.5% p.a. is assumed within the underlying CMI 2015 model.